marcus-grant/notes/python-collections.md

 ## How many Unique Words are There?

-Sets are great for any situation where uniqueness needs to be tested.
+One of the best ways to test for uniqueness of a collection, is to use another collection, sets.
 Every item placed into a set collection will get stored.
-However, it will not store any item more than once, meaning every item within a set is unique.
+It will not store any item more than once, meaning every item within a set is unique.
-They are also useful for quickly being able to check if something has occured.
+They are also useful for quickly being able to check if something has occurred.
 Sets store values by hashing them which is a O(1) operation vs searching a list using a loop, an O(n) operation.